How to Write a Business Email

 You can label and even color-code emails from specific people or even whole domains.
 These labels will allow the emails to be easily archived once read.

-You can set up filters to automatically mark as read or archive low priority reference emails, like a delivery tracking update.
+You can set up filters to automatically mark as read or archive low-priority reference emails, such as a delivery tracking update.

 A short investment in setup time will provide long-term time savings.